 Sunshine streamed through the skylight and illuminated the bannister where Alan had been playing that day.
 She looked up and remembered how scared she had been, yelling at him to get down and stop messing around.
 His confidence had just made her more angry, and more scared.
 She tried not to show her fear, but Alan had always been able to see right through her.
 He laughed at her and climbed up onto the bannister, arms outstretched, balanced precariously on a thin strip of polished wood.
 The sunlight poured through the skylight and illuminated his hair like a renaissance painting just before he fell.

 All of these exposition methods can be useful in a story, but any of them will become cumbersome when used too extensively or exclusively.
-The best way to create exposition in your story is to use some or all of these methods together, building your backstory piece by piece.
+The best way to create exposition in your story is to use some or all of these methods together, building the backstory of your novel or short story piece by piece.

 Pros and cons of using exposition